jabranham/SocialScienceLinuxConfig/README.md

-If you're doing Bayesian statistics and want to be able to use JAGS, you'll also need to get JAGS, which is available and up-to-date on Ubuntu's repositories: `sudo apt-get install jags`
+If you're doing Bayesian statistics and want to be able to use JAGS, you'll also need to get JAGS, which is available and up-to-date on Ubuntu's repositories: `sudo apt-get install jags`.

 ## Step 1a: Configure git
 You'll need to tell git your name and email.
 Run these two commands in